 Shell’s New Energies division acquires charging infrastructure specialist Greenlots.
 The US supplier is to form the basis for the oil company’s e-mobility business in North America under the Shell umbrella but will retain its brand identity and management team.

-Shell has already acquired NewMotion in 2017 and has also joined the CCS CharIN fast charging initiative.
+Shell already acquired NewMotion in 2017 and has also joined the CCS CharIN fast charging initiative.
 Last year, the oil giant also invested heavily in the Ample charging startup and the German battery manufacturer Sonnen.
-Now it is Greenlots.
+Now it has absorbed Greenlots.

 - ADVERTISEMENT -